SKY-ALIN/regta/docs/source/user_guide/make_jobs.rst

 Async Job
 ---------
-Use :class:`regta.async_job` to build job with this type.
-See example of how to send regular notification to Slack channel below:
+Use :class:`regta.async_job` to build jobs with this type.
+See an example of how to send regular notifications to a Slack channel below:

 .. code-block:: python